-Note: Although Voyant is aware of these tapering rules, they will not be implemented in our initial 2016 Summer Budget release in September.
-These rules will however be added in a later update.
+Note: Although Voyant is aware of these tapering rules, they were not implemented in our initial Summer Budget release in September.
+These rules have now been added to the software.

-For now, it is an either/or option.
-If a family home is ineligible for the exemption due to the tapering of relief, you may simply untick the "Qualifies for main residence IHT exemption" setting.
+If a family home is ineligible for the exemption due to a factor other than tapering you may simply untick the "Qualifies for main residence IHT exemption" setting.
 The full exemption will otherwise be applied.

 First Published 02 September 2015, Release 4.0.19